qmcs/qmcs.github.io/content/articles/008-facebook.rst

 projects.Hackathons tend to have a specific focus, which can include the programming language used, the operating, an application, an API, or the subject and the demographic group of the programmer.
-Though for the Facebook hackthon ,there isnt any restriction on what you can make so aim for the sky.
+Though for the Facebook hackthon, there isnt any restriction on what you can make so aim for the sky.

+-- PELICAN_END_SUMMARY --

 So Join Facebook in London as we stay up all night hacking, learning and having a some fun!
 Start brainstorming ideas & forming teams (of up to 4